orourkedd/effects-as-data/README.md

 ```

 ### Test It
 Fourth, test your business logic using logic-less tests.
-Each tuple in the array is an input-output pairs.
+Each tuple in the array is an input-output pair.
 ```js
 const { saveRepositories } = require('./users')
 const { httpGet } = require('./actions')